BELKIN PF30 PURE AV

 HISTORY and CIRCUIT

 BELKIN was founded in southern California in 1983 by Chet Pipkin in his parent's garage.
 A great personal story as today Belkin is now a worldwide company and owns both Cisco and Linksys.
-In the early 2000s they released conditioners for the consumer AV market.
-These were stylish units with the Belkin stamp of quality and filled a necessary home theater niche.
+In the early 2000s they released line conditioners for the consumer AV market.
+These were stylish units with the Belkin stamp of quality to fill a necessary home theater niche.
 Models were the PF-30, 40, and 60.
 In a mysterious move around 2010 Bekin decided to discontinue the entire line, much to the disappointment of the AV community.
 It was a shame because these were affordable quality units with unique styling and elegant displays instead of the rough industrial look of other brands.
-A competitor Monster Cable made sylish unit that were well regarded but were also discontinued around the same time.
+A competitor Monster Cable made sylish units that were well regarded but were also discontinued around the same time.

 In 2006 I bought a new silver PF30 (AP20800-10) and a black (AP20800-08).
-The earlier version is dated 11/2002 and the black one 5/2005.
-The earlier model has PUREAV stamped in the top cover and on the front which gives it a high-tech look.
-The later version chnaged to a plain "Belkin" label and plain black cover.
+The silver version is dated 11/2002 and the black one 5/2005.
+The silver design is very pleasing I wonder why the later black version changed to plain labeling.
 Were there other changes?
 See below.

 STAGE 1 FILTER

 - Special "X" and "Y" type capacitors are used.
 One X cap goes between the rails (called Differential mode) while two Y caps go from rail to ground (called Common mode).
-An X type burns through (open) when blown while the Y keeps drawing current when blown to maintain grounding.
+An X type burns through when blown while the Y keeps drawing current when blown to maintain grounding.
 These caps filter out EMI/RFI.

 - Toroidal chokes and wire-wound coils are used inline with each rail to filter out high frequencies.

-BELOW:This unit has four coaxial jacks for cable/satellite in addition to ethernet and telephone line protection.
+BELOW This silver PF30 had four coaxial jacks for cable/satellite in addition to ethernet and telephone line protection.
 The black unit has no ethernet/phone feature and only two coaxial jacks.
 The black unit has red LEDs on the 'always on' outlets.

-BELOW:The black PF30 has more parts on the board despite no ethernet and RJ45 protection the black .
-This includes a larger PIC16F flash microprocessor and three 5W power resistors to replace the 2W versions used on the earlier model.
+BELOW The black PF30 has more parts on the board despite no ethernet and RJ45 protection the black .
+This includes a larger PIC16F flash microprocessor and three white sandcast 5W power resistors to replace the 2W versions used on the earlier model.
 Carli capacitors are the same but the MOVS and thermal fuses are different brands.
 The board is stamped PF-30D_V1.2 while the older model has no version number.

 I noticed something odd however.
 With the top open and the unit switched off the three white power resistors in the center were very warm.
 The audio outlets on the back are listed as "always on" but heat coming off worried me the unit was wasting power even when off.
 So I ran a meter on the unit and the current draw calculated out to only $.17 a year.